archf/shlib/README.md

 ## Shell snippets

-Copy paste in your script useful shell snippets packaged as functions and grouped by category in the `lib` directory.
+Copy paste in your script useful shell snippets packaged as functions and grouped by category in the `lib` directory of this repository.

 ## Usage